 - Educational Support Service staff (academic note takers, readers, practical assistants and sign interpreters)

-- Training in assistive technology
+- Training in and access to assistive technology

-- Advocacy for disability related issues
+- Advocacy on disability related issues

-- Transcription of videos and podcasting
+- Transcription of videos/podcasts

 - Textbooks and educational material in alternative formats

-- Glossary of terms [PDF, 217Kb] (opens in a new window)
+- Glossary of terms [DOCX, 2704.91 KB] (opens in a new window)

 - Student Disability Handbook [DOCX, 3834.83 KB] (opens in a new window)